-The demographic assumptions used in the solvency estimates are as set out in the relevant Statement of Funding Principles, except that the allowance for future improvements in longevity for the 31 March 2021 estimate is in line with the 2019 CMI core projections model subject to a long-term improvement rate of 1.50% from 2018 onwards, a smoothing parameter of 7.5 and an initial addition parameter of 0.5%.
+The demographic assumptions used in the solvency estimates are as set out in the relevant Statement of Funding Principles, except that the allowance for future improvements in longevity for the 31 March 2024 estimate includes an initial addition parameter of 0.5% pa.
 In addition, no allowance is made for the impact of members commuting pension for cash at retirement.